A Lesson Learned at David Bowie’s Expense

 Imagine what the wrong people can do with such information.
 We worry about identity theft during our lives.
 How easy is it for a dishonest person to mine the Surrogate’s Court files for information on a decedent that can be used to obtain credit cards, make online purchases, take out loans, etc.?
 Even worse, addresses and contact information of loved ones, children and grandchildren, are also available in the files.

 This could have been avoided.
 Had Mr. Bowie utilized a trust to distribute his assets, all of those whom he wanted to benefit from his estate would have received just what he intended.
 However, nothing would have been filed with the Court and the information that is now available to the public, to serve prurient or criminal interests, would have remained private.
 We have yet to meet a person who voluntarily discloses all of this personal information during their lives.
 Yet, everyone who has a Will that will be probated in New York invites this scrutiny.

 Perhaps, if Mr. Bowie had reviewed his estate plan with his counsel every 3 to 5 years, as we recommend, he may have made better choices.
 While it is too late for Mr. Bowie, it is not too late for you.
 You have the opportunity to review your plan.
 This is especially important if it has been more than 3 years since your estate plan was implemented.
 Things change.
 Grandchildren are born.
 Children and spouses die.
 Assets increase or decrease.
 Memories become faulty.
 The ability to do physical activity deteriorates.
 Any one of these things can be a reason to revise an estate plan.

 How long has it been since your estate plan was reviewed?
 Come for a consultation, review your estate plan, identify your wishes and determine whether or not your plan will work for you.
-Call now.
+Call now to speak with one of our estate planning lawyers on Long Island.
 We look forward to hearing from you.